AdobeDocs/commerce-learn.en/help/developer/page-builder/3-themes.md

 ---
 title: Page Builder for developers - Themes
-description: Overview of theming practices.
-Describe the theming conventions​.
-Explain where each part of the Page Builder theme is located .
+description: Learn about theming practices and conventions​, including the location for each part of the Page Builder theme.
-topic: Commerce, Development
 kt: 5652
 doc-type: video
 activity: use